-A high school student wishing to add/drop a class may do so during the first six days of each semester.
-In order to do this, the student must obtain teacher's, counselor's, and parent signatures.
-If it becomes necessary to drop a class after the first six days of the semester, the principal's approval must be obtained and the class will be recorded as "Dropped with grade of" (student's current grade).
+A high school student wishing to add/drop a class may do so during the first five (5) days of each semester, though these changes are preferred prior to the fist day of school.
+If it becomes necessary to drop a class after the first five (5) days of the semester, the principal's approval must be obtained and the class will be recorded as "Dropped with grade of " (student's current grade).
 A student wishing to drop out of school must have written indication that his/her parents know that he/she is dropping out.
 A conference with the counselor and/or principal is necessary.
 Any changes in a Junior High schedule will be on a needs basis only.